-Lesson 2: Symmetric inflation target challenging for conservative central bankers
+Lesson #2: Symmetric inflation target challenging for conservative central bankers

-- Barro-Gordon (1983): Benevolent central bankers generate an inflationary bias - Rogoff (1985) Solution: Appoint conservative central bankers - Lesson learned in the 1970s: Don't try to permanently deliver u < u - Conservative central banker may deliver $\pi < \pi^$ on average => public may think π^ a ceiling
+- Barro-Gordon (1983): Benevolent central bankers generate an inflationary bias - Rogoff (1985) Solution: Appoint conservative central bankers - Lesson learned in the 1970s: Don't try to permanently deliver u < u - Conservative central banker may deliver $\pi < \pi^$ on average => public may think π^ a ceiling - IV.
+This leads me to Lesson #2: A symmetric inflation target can be a tough policy objective for conservative central bankers to deliver on. - A. In addition to core inflation underrunning 2 percent for some time, there has been accumulating evidence since the summer of 2014 that long-run inflation expectations have drifted down. - 1.
+The declines in TIPS (Treasury Inflation-Protected Securities) inflation breakevens and consumer surveys are particularly telling. - 2.
+And clearly, lower inflation expectations make it all the more difficult for the central bank to achieve its inflation objective.

-- A. In addition to core inflation underrunning 2 percent for some time, there has been accumulating evidence since the summer of 2014 that long-run inflation expectations have drifted down. - 1.
-Here, the declines in TIPS (Treasury Inflation-Protected Securities) inflation breakevens and consumer surveys are particularly telling. - 2.
-And, clearly, lower inflation expectations make it all the more difficult for the central bank to achieve its inflation objective. - B. Low energy prices, the lack of international inflationary pressures, and the low core inflation experience certainly have contributed to this drop in expectations.
+- B. Low energy prices, the lack of international inflationary pressures, and the low core inflation experience certainly have contributed to this drop in expectations.
 But I think there is an institutional factor in play, too.
 Namely, it is difficult for some central bankers to tolerate above-target inflation even for limited and controlled periods of time.
-When the public recognizes this low-inflation bias, it forms expectations accordingly.

-- C. Here, I am thinking of the solution to the Barro-Gordon (1983) dilemma of time-inconsistent decision-making as articulated by Ken Rogoff (1985).
+And when the public recognize this low-inflation bias, they form expectations accordingly. - C. Here, I am thinking of the solution to the Barro-Gordon (1983) dilemma of time-inconsistent decision-making as articulated by Ken Rogoff (1985).
 This theory emerged to explain how a well-intentioned Federal Reserve could end up delivering the excessively high inflation we experienced in the 1970s. - 1.
-In the classic Barro-Gordon world, benevolent central bankers seek to bring the unemployment rate below its sustainable natural rate, 11 and they set policy with discretion every period.
-This policy strategy produces a bias toward excessively low unemployment.
-The public understands this bias, and adjusts its expectations accordingly.
-In the Barro-Gordon analysis, this combination of policy bias and public expectations generates above-target inflation. - This outcome is something that central bankers wish to avoid.
-But how do you do so?
+In the classic Barro-Gordon world, benevolent central bankers seek to bring the unemployment rate below its sustainable natural rate11 and they set policy with discretion every period.
+The public recognize the policymakers' bias and know that it would be against their best interests to ignore its impact on inflation.
+So they adjust their expectations accordingly.
+In the Barro-Gordon model, this combination of policy bias and public expectations generates above-target inflation. - 2.
+Central bankers wish to avoid such inflationary outcomes.
+But how do you do that?
 Many economists and policymakers think the solution lies in central banks following policy rules rather than discretion.
-But Professor Kenneth Rogoff provided a different solution that didn't involve policy rules. - 3.
+But Professor Kenneth Rogoff provides a different solution that doesn't involve policy rules. - 3.
 Rogoff suggests appointing conservative central bankers who place less weight on achieving lower unemployment.
-This will correct for the upward inflation bias that Barro and Gordon noted and can deliver lower average inflation through standard period-by-period decision-making. - 4.
-Now, a crucial element underlying the Barro-Gordon excess inflation result is that soft-hearted policymakers will try to pursue unemployment below the sustainable natural rate.
-But if central bankers learn they should not attempt to permanently deliver unsustainable levels of unemployment, then no bias correction is needed. - D. Indeed, I think the economic literature and actual inflation experience of the 1970s and '80s taught all monetary economists this lesson. - E. I spent my formative high school and college years in the 1970s, when inflation ranged between 6 percent and 10 percent.
-And then I spent my formative years as a monetary economist in the disinflations of the 1980s and 1990s.
+This will correct for the upward inflation bias that Barro and Gordon noted and can deliver inflation at target through standard period-by-period decision-making. - D. Now, a crucial element underlying the Barro-Gordon excess inflation result is that soft-hearted policymakers will try to pursue unemployment below the sustainable natural rate.
+But if central bankers learn they should not attempt to permanently deliver unsustainable levels of unemployment, then no correction for inflation bias is needed.
+Indeed, I think the economic literature and actual high inflation experience of the 1970s and '80s taught all monetary economists this lesson.